Code-Institute-Submissions/Themanintheback-project1_MarResub/README.md

     - I have confirmed that the navigational links on all pages are working.

-    - I have confirmed that the form is working: requires entries in all fields with emails of only in the email field.
+    - I have confirmed that the form is working: requires entries in all fields with emails only in the email field.

     - I have confirmed that the submit button works.